Last updated: 9 SEPT. 2022

 If you, as a user, would like to make a specific request to have your information deleted, please make that request directly to the client that carried out your related check.
 For more information about how to do this, please see below under “Your Rights”.

 Where we have a legitimate legal reason, we may also store information for longer than described above – for example, where we are under a binding legal order not to destroy information.

-If you would like to access a copy of your information, have your information deleted, or otherwise exercise control over how your information is used, please contact Onfido at email@example.com, or the postal address below.
-Please be aware, most requests may require us to notify the relevant client (as described above in the Onfido Identity Lifecycle) so the client may fulfill the request instead (and not Onfido).
+If you would like to exercise any of the rights set out above, please contact the relevant client that carried out your related check.
+Alternatively, you may contact Onfido at email@example.com, or the postal address below.
+Please be aware, for most requests Onfido may need to notify the relevant client (as described above in the Onfido Identity Lifecycle) so the client (and not Onfido) may fulfill the request.
 This is necessary where Onfido is acting on the client’s behalf.

 Government and Law Enforcement Requests

-As Onfido provides its Identity Services on behalf of its clients, Onfido will not disclose any information related to a specific check pursuant to a government or law enforcement request unless there is a binding legal order to do so or our client has consented to the disclosure.
+As Onfido provides its Identity Services on behalf of its clients, Onfido will not disclose any information related to a specific check pursuant to a government or law enforcement request unless at the direction of a client or if there is a binding legal order to do so.
 This is necessary for us to comply with our legal obligations.
 Any government or law enforcement body requesting information related to a specific check may contact us at firstname.lastname@example.org, and we will seek to put you in contact with the relevant client.

 If you would like more information about how Onfido collects and uses information, please contact Onfido at email@example.com, or at:

-Attention: Privacy Office Onfido Limited 3 Finsbury Avenue London EC2M 2PA United Kingdom
+Attention: Privacy Office Onfido Limited 14-18 Finsbury Square, 3rd Floor, London EC2A 1AH United Kingdom

 If you would like to raise a concern with or otherwise communicate with our Data Protection Officer, you may contact them at firstname.lastname@example.org, or at: